-The works of Gasparovic et al. [13] and Yan et al. [14] are most relevant to the current paper.
-Gasparovic et al. [13] introduced an easily computable metric called the labeled interleaving distance that can be used to compare labeled merge trees.
-Yan et al. [14] adapted such a distance in practice for computing average merge trees and visualizing uncertainty.
+From a methodological point of view, the works of Gasparovic et al. [14] and Yan et al. [15] are most relevant to the current paper.
+Gasparovic et al. [14] introduced an easily computable metric called the labeled interleaving distance that can be used to compare labeled merge trees.
+Yan et al. [15] adapted such a distance in practice for computing average merge trees and visualizing uncertainty.
 They introduced a few heuristic strategies that generate correspondences between merge trees, which set the foundation for the labeling step in our framework.
-Compared with [14], we perform a more systematic comparative study on how geometry aware comparative measures for merge trees improve our understanding of time-varying data under various visualization tasks, including the detection of transitions, clusters, and periodicities.
-We further introduce timevarying pivot tree and dummy vertices strategies, which are shown to be more effective in study the time-varying data, compared with the global pivot tree and dummy leaves strategies first introduced by Yan et al. [14].
+Compared with [15], we perform a more systematic comparative study on how geometry-aware comparative measures for merge trees improve our understanding of time-varying data under various visualization tasks, including the detection of transitions, clusters, and periodicities.
+We further introduce time-varying pivot tree and dummy vertex strategies, which are shown to be more effective in the study of the time-varying data, compared with the global pivot tree and dummy leaf strategies first introduced by Yan et al. [15].